agencyenterprise/SOO-Honest-AI/LLM experiments/README.md

 jupyter notebook fine_tune_model.ipynb
 ```
 ### 2. Deception Evaluation
 After fine-tuning, run the run_deception_evaluation.ipynb notebook.
 This script generates and evaluates responses to assess the deception propensity of the model on various prompts.
+Ensure that the correct paths are set to the necessary data files, including `false_recommendation_scenarios.pkl`.

 ```bash
 jupyter notebook run_deception_evaluation.ipynb